UNCLASSIFIED (U)

 c.
 The use of asynchronous media (such as blogs or microblogs) by members of an advisory committee must not substitute for a public meeting, even if the public is allowed to submit comments.
 Public meetings should not be viewed as a “rubber stamp” for advice or recommendations generated in a blog.

 d.
-Each DFO should consult with the Office of the Legal Adviser on questions regarding the use of social media by his or her advisory committee.
+Each DFO should consult with the Office of the Legal Adviser on questions regarding the use of social media by their advisory committee.

 11 FAM 815.6 Canceled Meetings